following material has been excerpted from the book

 Council agreed and began planting agents in the rank and file, as well as

-amongst the deepest conclaves of the sects’ strongholds.
+within the deepest conclaves of the sect's strongholds.
 This meant,

 Not very long after, anti-Pius Dea sentiment began to spread in the

-Republic, for there were not a few who secretly despised the harsh rules
+Republic, for there were many who secretly despised the harsh rules

 deemed were spreading heresy, or not living up to their rigid standards,